 - These foods are naturally low in calories and high in nutrients, making them perfect for weight loss.

-- Ensure you get an adequate amount of protein from plant-based sources like beans, lentils, tofu, tempeh, quinoa, and Greek yogurt.
+- Ensure adequate protein from beans, lentils, tofu, tempeh, quinoa, and Greek yogurt.

-- Protein helps keep you feeling full and satisfied, reducing cravings and aiding in weight loss.
+- Protein keeps you feeling full and satisfied, reducing cravings and aiding weight loss.

 3. Mindful Eating